normanzb/playcorder-core-as3/README.md

 ##TODO

-1. Encoding in worker
+1. Encode MP3 in worker
 2. Download or upload progress report
 3. Progressively upload (using multipart)
-4. Encode in mp3
 5. Encode in speex or opus
 6. Javascript wrapper and Javascript playing and recording counterpart